UmamiAppearance/MutarJS/README.md

 ```

 ### Structure
 Mutar objects have a pretty simple structure.
-The constructor returns:
+The constructor sets:
  * ``littleEndian``
  * ``array``
  * ``view``